 James Arrowsmith, Jane Parker, Amanda Young-Hauser, Darrin Hodgetts, Jarrod Haar, Stuart Carr, and Siautu Tugia-Alefaio

 15. Living Wage Initiatives in the Garment Sector: Insights from Southeast Asia

 Tony Dobbins and Peter Prowse

 Tony Dobbins is Professor of Work and Employment Relations at University of Birmingham, UK.
-He is Visiting Professor at University of Limerick, Ireland; Centre for Labour Studies at University of Malta, Malta; and President of the British Universities Industrial Relations Association.
+He is Visiting Professor at the University of Limerick, Ireland; the Centre for Labour Studies at the University of Malta; and president of the British Universities Industrial Relations Association.
 His research interests include the living wage and decent work.

 ‘The 20th anniversary of the Living Wage campaign in the UK is a moment to look back and reflect on what’s been achieved.
 This insightful new book does just that, as well as putting the movement in its international context.’